13 Questions To Ask Before Buying Consignment Store Software

 If your computer gets a virus, lightning strikes, or it just crashes for some unexplained reason, make sure you have backups of your data that do NOT reside on your computer.
 Whether you purchase web based or installed software, make sure you understand how your data is backed up, how often it is backed up and what it will cost you.

 6.)
-Does the software offer integrated credit card processing and if so, what are their rates?
+Does the Consignment Store Software offer integrated credit card processing and if so, what are their rates?

 If the software integrates credit card processing this makes the point of sale easier and less time consuming.
 If you don’t use an integrated credit card processor, you will need a separate process to run credit cards.
 Either way, make sure you compare rates of different credit card processors to make sure you are getting the best rates possible.

 7.)
-Do they offer night and weekend support hours?
+Does your Consignment Store Software offer night and weekend support hours?

 Unfortunately, not every problem you experience will happen from 9 am to 5 pm.
 Find out if the vendor offers night and weekend technical support and if there are any extra fees to access support at that time.
 You also want to make sure they offer both email and phone support because email support alone may not get you the quick turn around time you need.
 Another question to ask… what is the average response time for a customer support request?

 8.)
-Does this software work best for one or multiple locations?
+Does this Consignment Store Software work best for one or multiple locations?

 You may be surprised at how well your business takes off and other locations become necessary.
 Plan for the future before buying software.
 Some vendors will say their software supports multiple locations but you need to take a look at what they actually provide.
 Can the store owner view inventory in one location from another?
 Can you transfer inventory from one location to another?
 How are customers and consignors managed between locations?
 Dig in and see what multi-location really means to each software vendor.